Ftarganski/Ftarganski/README.md

 ## Hey Folks! 👋

-Front-end developer with extensive technical experience in various languages such as JavaScript, TypeScript, React.js, Next.js, and others.
-I developed the launch landing page for the Flubi.co system using Next.js and TypeScript.
-I founded and currently serve as the CEO of Madeira Maestra, a company that combines artisanal toys with cutting-edge technology and sustainable materials.
+Front-end wizard here, juggling with languages like JavaScript, TypeScript, React.js, Next.js, and more.
+Yep, I'm the guy who whipped up that slick launch landing page for Flubi.co using Next.js and TypeScript.

-As a father, cyclist, and traveler, I possess a versatile nature and an entrepreneurial spirit.
-I highly value problem-solving and organization, ensuring the efficiency of projects.
-I possess strong design skills and strive to strike a balance between functionality and aesthetics in all my creations.
-With effective communication and a results-driven mindset, I consistently aim to overcome challenges and achieve goals.
+When I'm not coding, you'll find me in dad mode, hitting the trails on my bike, or exploring new places.
+I'm all about that versatility and hustle – it's in my DNA.
+Solving problems and keeping things organized?
+You betcha, that's my jam.
+Plus, I've got an eye for design, always aiming for that sweet spot where functionality meets good looks.

-I hold a Bachelor's degree in Architecture and Urbanism from UFRGS and have specialized in Full Stack Web Development at Instituto Infnet.
-This academic background, combined with my practical experience, enables me to create innovative and efficient solutions within the technology field.
+With a Bachelor's in Architecture and Urbanism from UFRGS and some serious Full Stack Web Development chops from Instituto Infnet, I've got the academic cred and hands-on experience to cook up some seriously cool tech solutions.
+Let's chat – I'm all about making things happen.

 ```
 If you are ready to work with a talented team player, please contact me 💬.